@FacesComponent("DemoMap")

 postback.

-Here is a hypothetical restoreState(FacesContext, Object)
+Here is a hypothetical restoreState(FacesContext, Object) method from

 public void restoreState(FacesContext context, Object state) {